![Top Invicti alternatives in the market [2026] Top Invicti alternatives in the market [2026]](/blog/images/invicti-alternatives.webp)

 Reviews: Praised on G2 (4.5/5) for its comprehensive vulnerability coverage and intuitive dashboards.

-Tenable Web Application Scanning is part of the broader Tenable One Exposure Management Platform.
-Tenable WAS provides DAST, API scanning, and vulnerability intelligence.
+Tenable Web Application Scanning operates within the Tenable One Exposure Management Platform.
+It emphasizes comprehensive vulnerability detection and predictive risk scoring.

 Tenable WAS pricing starts at $7,434 per year for 5 FQDNs.
 A 30-day free trial is available, but it is often limited in functionality.